 Earlier this week I was in meetings in Shanghai with Jed Bernstein, the new President of the Lincoln Centre.
-He said he has a crush on talent – for him it is about that proximity to people who are creating great artworks.
+He said he has a crush on talent—for him it is about that proximity to people who are creating great artworks.
 I’m about that too, and became involved in art because I was fascinated with ‘talent’, and institutions fostering that talent.
 I find it exciting to support the creation of art and enable broad appreciation.

-In high school I produced fashion shows, at university it was large-scale events anchored in music.
-In the 1990s, while I was still involved in banking with Goldman Sachs, I lived on the undeveloped South Bank – which would soon become home to Tate Modern.
+YP: In high school I produced fashion shows, at university it was large-scale events anchored in music.
+In the 1990s, while I was still involved in banking with Goldman Sachs, I lived on the undeveloped South Bank, which would soon become home to Tate Modern.
 There was this amazing group of artists and personalities who had emerged under the banner of “Young British Artists”, who were taught by pioneering teachers such as Michael Craig-Martin and championed by Charles Saatchi and the like.
 It was thrilling to be around the artists and curators driving so much of Britain’s thought-leadership at the time.

 I set up Outset Contemporary Art Fund in 2003 with Candida Gertler to share the interactions we were having with these people.
 We crowd-sourced funding that enabled many of these artists to find homes in the world’s leading institutions and public spaces.

-We actually launched Outset at the first Frieze art fair, and we used crowd funding to buy artwork from Frieze for the Tate, and over the last twelve years it has mushroomed into hundreds of projects and hundreds of gifts across different museums (including 100+ for Tate).
+We actually launched Outset at the first Frieze art fair, and we used crowd funding to buy artwork from Frieze for the Tate, and over the last 12 years it has mushroomed into hundreds of projects and hundreds of gifts across different museums (including 100+ for Tate).

-When I then moved to Hong Kong I brought Intelligence Squared to the second Art Fair (2010), extending a forum of which I was a great fan in London.
+YP: When I then moved to Hong Kong I brought Intelligence Squared to the second Art Fair (2010), extending a forum of which I was a great fan in London.
 It was about discussion that touched on art, economics, political issues and social issues of the day.
 It now hosts quarterly debates in HK and has extended to Singapore and China (along with the six other cities where we hold debates around the world).

 Two years ago, Amelie von Wedel, David Legg (Chair) and I bought out the Intelligence Squared company, which now has a team of fifteen based in our London HQ.